 Exhibitions and News:

-Oculi, a collaboration with Austin+Mergold and consulting engineers Chris Earls, and Scott Hughes, wins the 2018 City of Dreams Pavilion Competition for Governors Island, NYC.
-On view June 23 -October 21, 2018.
+Oculi, a collaboration with Austin+Mergold and consulting engineers Chris Earls, and Scott Hughes, will be on view at

 "Training Setting", a collaboration between Maria Park and Branden Hookway, featured in Interface Critique Volume One: Beyond UX, Summer 2018.